-The Northern Beaches LGA is in the northern coastal suburbs of Sydney, extending from Manly to Palm Beach.10 It comprises a land area of 254 km2 and combines a diverse range of land uses and economic activities.11 Pittwater, Narrabeen, Frenchs Forest, Curl Curl and Manly represent the five wards of Council.12
+The Northern Beaches LGA is in the northern coastal suburbs of Sydney, extending from Manly to Palm Beach.
+10 It comprises a land area of 254 km2 and combines a diverse range of land uses and economic activities.
+11 Pittwater, Narrabeen, Frenchs Forest, Curl Curl and Manly represent the five wards of Council.
+12

-The Northern Beaches is already home to an estimated resident population of 269,514 271,519 in 20192020.
-13 The attraction of the area is a reflection on the significant range of housing opportunities, and the amenity of the area, relative to areas closer to central Sydney.
-14 With continued urban development, forecasts suggest an additional almost 34,000 38,000 residents in the LGA by 2036.
+The Northern Beaches is already home to an estimated resident population of 269,514 in 2020.13 The attraction of the area is a reflection significant range the of housing opportunities, and the amenity of the area, relative to areas closer to central Sydney.14 With continued urban development, forecasts suggest an additional almost 34,000 residents in the LGA by 2036.
 15 Residents enjoy an active lifestyle with the Northern Beaches boasting half of all the beaches in Sydney, 16 which in turn, contributes to the demand for sustainable social and economic infrastructure by the growing community.